Angela-Sin/PP1-Iceland/README.md

    * Navigation Bar
       * The navigation bar is visible on all pages.
       * The navigation bar is fully responsive on all four pages.
-      * The link for the page the user is in right top corner on a page.
+      * The navigation bar links to each of the four pages of the site: Home, About, Gallery and Contact Us
-      * All links active
+      * All links active and fully responsive.

    * Footer
       * The footer is visible on all pages so that address and social media links are always available to the user.
       * Contains active links as navbar so user can easily reach each page from footer.
+      * The social media icons link to the four relevant social media accounts which placed on the center in the footer.

    * Home Page